 The subsidiaries of New Oriental China, which were registered as private schools (the "school-subsidiaries"), are subject to income taxes determined in accordance with The Law for Promoting Private Education (2003) where those school-subsidiaries registered as private schools not requiring reasonable returns (similar to a not-for-profit entity) are treated as public schools and are generally not subject to enterprise income taxes.
 School-subsidiaries that were registered as requiring reasonable returns (similar to a for-profit entity) are subject to enterprise income taxes but may be eligible for preferential tax treatment to be determined by the relevant taxing authorities.
-Prior to January 1, 2008 in certain cities, schools are subject to a 1.5% to 3.3% tax on gross receipts in lieu of the 33% standard enterprise income tax or exempted from the enterprise income tax.
+Prior to January 1, 2008 in certain cities, schools that were registered as requiring reasonable returns were subject to a 33% standard enterprise income tax, while in other cities, similar schools are subject to a 1.5% to 3.3% tax on gross receipts in lieu of the 33% standard enterprise income tax or exempted from the enterprise income tax.
 The subsidiaries of New Oriental China other than its school-subsidiaries were subjected the 33% standard enterprise income tax.
 On March 16, 2007, the National People's Congress adopted the Enterprise Income Tax Law (the "New EIT Law"), which became effective on January 1, 2008 and replaced the existing separate income tax laws for domestic enterprises and foreign-invested enterprises.
-Since January 1, 2008, in certain cities, schools that were registered as requiring reasonable returns are subject to a 25% standard enterprise income tax.
-The subsidiaries of 3% tax on gross receipts in lieu of the 25% standard enterprise income tax while in other cities, similar schools are subject to a 2% to 3% to 3% to no gross receipts in lieu of the 25% standard enterprise income tax.
-The subsidiaries of New Oriental China other than its school-subsidiaries are subject to a 25% standard enterprise income tax.
-The subsidiaries schools are subject to a 25% standard enterprise income tax while in other cities, similar schools are subject to a 25% standard enterprise income tax.
-The subsidiaries schools are subject to a 25% standard enterprise income tax.
-The su
+Since January 1, 2008, in certain cities, schools that were registered as requiring reasonable returns are subject to a 25% standard enterprise income tax, while in other cities, similar schools are subject to a 2% to 3% tax on gross receipts in lieu of the 25% standard enterprise income tax.
+The subsidiaries of New Oriental China other than its school-subsidiaries are subjected the 25% standard enterprise income tax.